This article has links to products and services we love, which we may make commission from.

 Finally, you will return to Edinburgh after this unforgettable three-day tour of the Highlands.

-You don’t have to take a tour though; here are all of the way from Edinburgh to Skye.
+You don’t have to take a tour, though; here are the routes from Edinburgh to Skye.

 4. Isle of Skye and the Highlands

-For a slightly different itinerary, this 3-day tour of the Isle of Skye and the Highlands gives you another route to explore.
+For a slightly different itinerary, this three-day tour of the Isle of Skye and the Highlands offers another route to explore.

 Day One – Stirling Castle, Glen Coe & Eilean Donnan Castle